kubernetes-sigs/external-dns/docs/tutorials/f5-dns.md

 The F5 DNS provider for ExternalDNS will create DNS records for the domain-filters configured on external-dns.
 For each domain-filter, if a k8s service/ingress is found with an annotation which is a subdomain of the domain-filter, the DNS provider will create DNS records in F5 DNS service.

 For example, if you have multiple k8s services like "hr.example.com", "dev.example.com", then you can set the domain-filter configuration on external-dns to "example.com".
-F5 DNS Provider will take care of creating DNS Records rather Load-balanced Records for each service which uses the external-dns hostname annotation.
+F5 DNS Provider will take care of creating DNS Records and Load-balanced Records for each service which uses the external-dns hostname annotation.
 You can create multiple sub-domains corresponding to your service if you want them to be managed by ExternalDNS.

 ## Creating a F5 Configuration Secret